-The Bottom Line: Is FHA or Conventional Better for You?
+Is FHA or Conventional Refinance Better for You?

 Because of the significant differences between FHA mortgages and conventional mortgages, it’s crucial to make the right decision for your situation.
 Fortunately, there are some clear ways to do that.

-- The fact that the mortgage insurance must run for the life of the loan
+- Mortgage insurance requirement for the life of the loan

 “For this reason, conventional is always better, if you qualify,” Fleming said.